Are You a Door Opener? Effective Leaders Do This!

 The scripture above talks about considering others as more important than yourself.
 This has to do with goals and vision as well.

 I am a visionary who is very passionate about the things God has spoken to me!
-Moving forward in those goals is something I value greatly.
-But I never want to let my own vision and goals blind me to those around me.
+Moving forward with those goals is something I value greatly.
+But I never want to let my vision and goals blind me to those around me.
 They too have their own desires and God-given passions.
 Even when those interests are quite different from your own, do you look for ways to help them succeed?

 Leaders who are “door openers” do not see themselves staying in their position forever.
 The best way to establish a sustainable ministry is to develop others in leadership.
-These leaders are not power hungry.
-Instead, they are constantly looking for up and coming leaders who they can train.
+These leaders are not power-hungry.
+Instead, they are constantly looking for up-and-coming leaders who they can train.

 Pioneer leaders often get stuck at the top.
 They founded the ministry and it is their “baby.”
 Giving it up or passing it on is not even a consideration.
 This causes problems, especially as leaders age.